 Research interests: marketing in the health care system, healthy economics, country marketing policy, country image, macroeconomic stability, innovative development, sustainable economic development, strategy development, modeling and forecasting of development trends.

-PhD, Associate Professor of the Department of Marketing, Deputy Director of brand management at Oleg Balatskyi Academic and Research Institute of Finance, Economics and Management, Sumy State University, Ukraine.
+PhD, Associate Professor of the Department of Marketing, Deputy Director of brand management at Academic and Scientific Institute of Business, Economics and Management, Sumy State University, Ukraine.

 Research interests: marketing and management of “green” production, resource-saving, global health system, international health workforce issues, corporate management.